 I also visited friends old and new.
 Miles and his wife hosted a holiday party that was a good deal of fun.
 They added parenthood to their list of responsibilities last year, and it suits them.
 That Saturday, I took the train out to the ‘burbs to meet my friend The Herr (actual name).
 He and I traveled in the same social circle yet had never actually met prior to this trip.
 I introduced him to Gene & Jude’s hot dogs and he introduced me to Rusty, one hella cool cat.
 The evening before, I attended the wedding of my cousin Jessie, who I hadn’t seen in over 11 years!
 When I left the wedding around midnight, the temperature had actually gone up 20 degrees or so and a perfect, gentle snow was falling.
 I love Chicago!

 I left Chicago for Tennessee, with Memphis being my first TN destination of the trip.
 I spent several days with my sister and my niece, neither of whom I had seen in a year.
-My students sometimes ask me why I go so long without visiting family; I have to remember that Mexican families are extremely close-knit, just as my students should remember that it’s not easy to get away as one would like.
+My students sometimes ask me why I go so long without visiting family; I have to remember that Mexican families are extremely close-knit, just as my students should remember that it’s not as easy to get away as one would like.

 I spent quality time playing cards with my niece, enjoying my sister’s cooking, and touring Sun Records (near downtown Memphis), where Elvis, Johnny Cash, and Jerry Lee Lewis found fame.
 Cool place.
 The highlight of my time in Memphis, however, was simply spoiling my sister’s pet dachshund, Ass-Breath.
 Okay, that’s not the dog’s actual name, but seriously, that doxie needs to gargle about ten gallons of Listerine.
-She’s fun, though.
+She is fun, though.

 Speaking of dogs, my parents arrived a few days later with Molly, their new pet golden retriever.
 Molly is their first dog in several years; the passing of her predecessor, Timber, several years ago really put my parents through the emotional wringer and it took them a long time to ready themselves for another one.
-Molly is a rescue, she’s on the young side of three and is well trained.
+Molly is a rescue, she’s on the young side of three, and is well trained.
 I wasn’t there to witness it but my dad told me that when he and my mom met Molly for the first time, she immediately lifted a paw in the air, and my parents were sold.
-She’s great.
+Yeah, she’s great.

-I’m rambling.
+Ugh, I’m rambling.
 We spent Christmas as a family and then it was back to Eastern Tennessee for my mom, dad, and Molly.
 I joined them for three relaxing weeks.
 I slept in most days, watched a lot of movies, read a few books, played with the dog, and put on at least five pounds courtesy of mom’s home cooking.
 It took multiple visits to the DMV, but I was finally able to replace my driver’s license (stolen in the mugging of June 2013).
 A tremendous relief.

 1) Grow my circle of friends.
 As a traveler, I have friends all over the world.
 This is great, from a couch-surfing perspective as well as a knowing-someone-to-help-me-sample-the-local-nightlife perspective, but I sometimes feel that so much time spent globe-trotting has been at the expense of my local friend circles.
 This was the case in my former stomping ground of LA, and I left Los Angeles after 12 years with only two or three reliable friendships to continue nurturing.
 I don’t have many close friends in Mexico City, either, but that might have to do with cultural differences or because of a perceived language barrier from the perspective of local residents.
 Call this a generalization, but while people here are polite and kind, they are also shy.